Ruturaj Gaikwad hits world record seven sixes in 43-run over | Sports-Games

 - India

-The over fetched him 43 runs, matching the joint effort of Brett Hampton and Joe Carter off Willem Ludick for Northern Districts against Central Districts in a Ford Trophy game from 2018.
+The over, the 49th of the innings, fetched him 43 runs, matching the joint effort of Brett Hampton and Joe Carter off Willem Ludick for Northern Districts against Central Districts in a Ford Trophy game from 2018.

-Ruturaj rewrote the record in the penultimate over of his team's Vijay Hazare Trophy quarterfinal match against Uttar Pradesh in Ahmedabad, with Shiva Singh being the bowler.
-It was a seven-ball over because of a no-ball.
+Gaikwad rewrote the record in the penultimate over of his team's Vijay Hazare Trophy quarterfinal match against Uttar Pradesh in Ahmedabad, with Shiva Singh being the bowler.
+It was a seven ball over because of a no ball.

-Ruturaj carried his bat through for a sensational knock of 220 runs in 159 balls, which contained 10 boundaries and 16 maximums.
+Gaikwad carried his bat through for a sensational knock of 220 runs in 159 balls, which contained 10 boundaries and 16 maximums.
+Thanks to Gaikwad's knock, Maharashtra posted 330 for five after batting first, with his colleagues aggregating only 96 runs.

+The first ball was a low full-toss and Gaikwad smoked it over deep midwicket for the first six.
+The second one was hit straight down the ground, while he cleared deep square leg for his third maximum.
+The fourth delivery was tonked over long-off, the fifth, a no ball, was played almost in the same direction, and the batter took full advantage of the free hit by hammering it over long-on and reach his double century.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)